Welcome to the Industrial Heritage Network SOUTH WEST (IHNSW) page!

 Our inaugural meeting took place at the Museum of Bath at Work on the 19th March.
 Take a look at the agenda here

-Our next meeting will be held at the Westonzoyland Pumping Station in the Spring next year – watch the space for more details!
+Our next meeting will be held online in the autumn of 2020 – watch this space for more details!

 The Avon Industrial Buildings Trust (AIBT) was formed in 1980 to promote the conservation of industrial monuments in what was then the County of Avon.
 It normally works with partners, such as local councils and other heritage organisations, on its projects, and aims to hand over the long term running of the sites to local groups.
 Past projects include the restoration of the Midford Aqueduct, and its current ones include the conservation of the buildings at the Brandy Bottom Colliery near Pucklechurch (a Scheduled Ancient Monument), and the restoration of Brunel’s Grade 2*-listed swivel bridge at the entrance to Bristol docks.